 She continued, her face pink and teary.
 “I don’t want to lose my dad.
 I’ve seen that happen to other girls when their fathers remarry — they become messes, no self-esteem, drugs, booze and lovers dumping them.

 Katya had then looked up at the stars, ever-present, delivering no judgment.
 “Oh look, there’s Orion’s belt?
-Like the stars, we’re stuck with each other.
+Like the stars, we’re stuck with each other, dad.
 So tell me about the latest in Chicago?
 How’s your business?”

 He didn’t want to be alone for the rest of his life.
 Just this evening, he had looked hard at Elise’s face and liked it.

 Then there had been his girlfriend before JoAnn, closer to his own age.
 “Evil Stepmother Witch, and I won’t allow it!”
 Katya had shouted.
-Theatrically on her way out, before slamming the door, she added, “Dad, I can’t think of a single friend who has a stepmother she likes.”
+On her way out, before slamming the door, she added, “Dad, I can’t think of a single friend who has a stepmother she likes.”

 “You’re exaggerating,” he had said softly to the closed door.
 “That’s not true, What about Abraham Lincoln?
 You sent me his biography.
 He loved his stepmother.”

-Who could he talk to about Oscar, his guilt about the young migrant’s death?
+His steak was finished, red stain on a white plate, but the bottle of Dew was not empty.
+Who could he talk to about Oscar, about the young migrant’s death?
 His Chicago therapist may have to report him to the law.

-She had once suggested switching to a Polish-American psychologist.
+She had once suggested that he switch to a Polish-American psychologist.

 “But I need a home-grown like you to interpret America to a transplant like me,” he had told her.